catmaid/CATMAID/sphinx-doc/source/ontology_tool.rst

 Let's extend the universe ontology by the fact that all galaxies contain
 matter: *matter part_of galaxy*.
 We could also define a restriction that says that something that claims to be a galaxy has at least one entity that is considered matter.
-If it doesn't have matter is no galaxy in the sense of our ontology.
+If it doesn't have matter it is no galaxy in the sense of our ontology.

 Instantiation
 --------------